ONSdigital/prototype-kit-template/README.md

 ### Linking JSON file to the Autosuggest component

- To link the JSON file to the autosuggest component locally, check the example 3 in gulpfile.js file which takes the json files stored in /src/prototypes/example/data folder
+ Follow these steps to correctly link the JSON file to the autosuggest component:

+1. Place the JSON file inside the `/src/prototypes/example/data/` folder.

+2. Use **Example 3** in `gulpfile.js` to define a new Gulp task, `build-json`, that copies the JSON file to the `build/` folder.

+3. Add `"build-json": "gulp build-json"` to the script section in `package.json`

+4. Run the Gulp Task using `yarn build-json`.
+This ensures that the JSON file is correctly placed in the build/ folder.

+5. When using the autosuggest component, ensure that you reference the correct path for the autosuggestData param.
+The path should be `data/<json-filename>`

- When deploying the prototype, create a new public gist at https://gist.github.com/ and add the Json file using .json extension.
-Once you create the gist, click on 'raw' button and copy the URL into the autosuggestData param.
+ Note-: When deploying the prototype, create a new public gist at https://gist.github.com/ and add the Json file using .json extension.
+Then, click on 'raw' button and copy the URL into the autosuggestData param.